pingcap/TiDB-Lambda-integration/aws-lambda-bookstore/README.md

 ### Deploy your AWS Lambda function

-Deploy your code to your Lambda function by uploading the zip file you created earlier.
+If you are using `us-east-1` region, you can directly use Amazon S3 Location(https://tidb-lambda-integration.s3.amazonaws.com/bookstore-lambda-index.zip) to deploy your Lambda function.
+Otherwise, you need to deploy your code to your Lambda function by uploading the zip file you created earlier.

 ![Upload the zip file](https://user-images.githubusercontent.com/56986964/212818792-80f88d5e-f536-4307-9776-8d7937be9656.png "image_tooltip")